koendv/xyc-als21c-k1/README.md

 Notes about [reverse mounting the XYC-ALS21C-K1](REVERSE.md)

+## Other os

+The driver is easily adapter to other operating systems, like [rt-thread](othersrc/README.md)

 ## See also

 This driver may also be of interest for the following similar IC's: